Yinghao-Li/Pic2Anno/README.md

 # Pic2Anno
-Convert picture and words to annotation
+Convert picture and words to annotation.

+Something.